Jopp-gh/Obsidian-Dune84/Wiki/Pictures.md

 to zoom in **mermaid diagrams**, adjust your zoom size, see options above.
 Embedded diagrams and phone diagrams may require smaller sizes, (eg. svg-50)

 Activate automatic-zoom in **Preferences>Style Settings>Dune>Pictures>Zoom Pictures>Zoom pictures / diagrams**
-Otherwise click and hold over an image
+Otherwise click and hold over an image.

+>**Phone**: To exit from Zoomed diagrams, tab on the thin, albeit visible scrollbar on the right edge of your phone

 <br>